 Krill, alongside other small sea-fish, are hoovered up to be used as fish food (it’s that vital omega 3* again) while sea lice infestations in salmon cages ‘overload’ wild fish passing up sea lochs on their migratory journey.

-Consumer hunger for this tasty healthy ‘cheap’ protein is not going away.
-Aqua-culture is globally set to become the biggest source of protein and new technology will play a vital role in enabling fish farming to keep pace with reducing its environmental impacts.
-Fish meal from genetically modified camelina would avoid depleting wild fish stocks, as would fish meal protein manufactured from methane, and ultimately, although vastly more expensive, closed contained onshore tank would keep farmed away from wild salmon – especially if the former are GM salmon.
+Consumer hunger for this tasty healthy ‘cheap’ protein is not going away (see latest Eat-Lancet Commission update and this response from MSC).
+Aquaculture is globally set to become the biggest source of protein and new technologies will play a vital role in enabling fish farming to keep pace with reducing its environmental impacts.
+Fish meal from genetically modified camelina would avoid depleting wild fish stocks, as would fish meal protein manufactured from methane (and here), and ultimately, although more expensive, closed contained onshore tanks would keep farmed away from wild salmon – especially if the former are GM salmon.

 To save wildlife, let’s farm smarter.
 I’m all for keeping farmed systems – ‘intensive’, organic or otherwise – at arm’s length from nature, to then enable salmon to hunt krill, and for us to ‘hunt’ the odd wild salmon.